Find Grad Schools

 4 Yearly Graduations

 New York University comes in at #17 on our list of the most popular colleges offering master's degrees in command control ops.
 Roughly 52,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 4 master's degrees were handed out to command control ops majors at NYU.
-About 25% of this group were women, and 75% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
+During the most recent year for which we have data, 4 people received their master's degree in command control ops from NYU.
+Around 73% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 Below are some popular majors that are similar to command control ops that offer master’s degrees.